Tylerwilliams3644/Bootcamp-Project-1/README.md

 # Bootcamp-Project-1

 Data Cleanup Procedures/Writeup

-Crime and Income
+Crime and Income - Ian
+Notebooks: income_crime_analysis, CrimeData, income_crime_analysis
 National crime statistics pulled from the FBI’s National Incident-Based Reporting System through the Uniform Crime Reporting database.
 (Excel formatting only available).
 1 spreadsheet per criminal offense category (crime against property, person, or society) per year Each criminal offense category contained 5-12 columns of specific offenses Files converted to cvs, totaled up to each category offenses, merged across years, then merged across criminal offense categories
 Merged with income data on shared column of state for analysis

-Employment Data
+Employment Data - Tyler
+Notebooks: Employment
 Data was found from bea.gov
 The original data set included 104878 rows and 30 columns Filtered out the rows to only find the rows that was giving us the number of jobs for each individual state from 2012-2022 Then we combined all the like industries to get a total of 14 different industries (down from 33) We combined all the values for the grouped industries into one, so we have the sum Lastly we created charts to see how many jobs were in each state for 2022 in each industry

-Income By State
+Income By State - Tyler
+Notebooks: income_by_state
 Data was found from bea.gov
 The original data set included 9600 rows × 14 columns Filtered out the rows to only show income levels Further filtered to show only income levels for only the 50 states Found the average income level for each state and added it to the data frame Created a chart that will display the change in income level for the desired state from 2012-2022 Created a chart that will display the change in the average income levels from 2012-2022 Lastly, created a chart that compares the selected state to the average of all states

-Income by County
+Income by County - Jenna
+Notebooks: County_Breakdown, Images
 Data was found from bea.gov
 The original data set included 9425 rows rows and 62 columns.
 The data went from the year 1969 to 2022.
 We only used 2012 - 2022.
 The original dataset included states and “county,states” in one column.
 Each state and county included a row containing “personal income”, “population”, and “per capita personal income.”
 The data was filtered to remove the rows with only states and only include rows where a county was listed.
 The data was also filtered to only show the “per capita personal income” to show only the average income.
 The data frame was organized to match the column names in the state dataframe listed above.